 Joe Mando is Director of Africa Operations at IHI, based in Boston, Massachusetts, USA.
 He has more than 20 years of public health experience with expertise in the use of Lean Six Sigma to support practice transformation and enhance operational and mission effectiveness.
 While supporting the OGAC, he was instrumental to the development of PEPFAR’s quality assurance standards (SIMS) and the PEPFAR Quality Strategy.
 As a consultant, he helped local organizations in East Africa as well as state and city public health bureaus in the US transform their business processes to conform with accreditation requirements.
 This involved developing and conducting organizational capacity assessments, facilitating the identification of key performance indicators, developing reporting mechanisms with associated dashboards, and facilitating quality improvement projects in response to indication of suboptimal performance.
 His core competencies extend to facilitating the delivery of patient-centered care.
 He supported cancer treatment hospitals in the US and in East Africa to integrate Patient Navigation in pursuit of the patient-centered care model.
 He also served as a consultant to the US Military Health Agency, supporting the integration of pharmacy services and the CMS and supporting value-based payment models.

-Hema Magge, MD, MS, is Country Director for IHI’s work in Ethiopia and she is based in Addis Ababa, Ethiopia.
+Hema Magge, MD, MS, is Executive Director for IHI’s work in Ethiopia and she is based in Addis Ababa, Ethiopia.
 In this role, she leads the Ethiopia Health Care Quality Initiative by supporting the Ministry of Health in implementing the National Health Care Quality Strategy; launching large-scale, results-focused Collaboratives to improve outcomes for mothers and newborns; and activating a culture for continuous improvement within the health system.
 Previously the Director of Pediatrics for Partners In Health in Rwanda (PIH/IMB), she led programmatic work and operational research that focused on bridging the delivery gap in child and neonatal health services in resource-limited settings.
 She currently holds academic appointments at Brigham and Women’s Hospital Division of Global Health Equity, Boston Children’s Hospital, and Harvard Medical School.

 Emmanuel Aiyenigba is the Technical Director on the IHI Africa Hospital Patient Safety Initaive.
 Based in Nigeria, he is a physician with more than 12 years of experience in public health and health systems design.
 A Certified Professional of Project Management, Healthcare Quality, Patient Safety, Manager of Quality and Organizational Excellence, Scrum, and Lean Six Sigma Master Black Belt, he combines his passion for teaching with a wide array of methodologies as he supports teams, organizations, and governments in the creation of resilient systems.
 He is a member, Fellow, and Expert of the International Society for Healthcare Quality (ISQua), and serves as Faculty/Improvement Advisor to the incredible work the Institute for Healthcare Improvement (IHI) does on the Africa continent.